-“Kanga” is thought to be named after the sociable guinea-fowl because the earliest designs were reminiscent of the birds’ black and white dotted colors.
-Paisley patterns – which are popularly used in kangas – also bear a stylized resemblance to the guinea-fowl’s profile.
+“Kanga” is thought to be named after the sociable and chatty guinea-fowl because the earliest designs were reminiscent of the birds’ black and white dotted colors.
+Guinea hens’ communication is described by some as sounding like “Come back, come back…” – distinct from the “Chi-chi-chi…” sounds of reponse from their male roosters.
+The paisley patterns [** see below] – which are popularly used in kangas – also bear a stylized resemblance to the guinea-fowl’s profile.
 Kanga designs continue to evolve every year with noticeable regional differences; as do the printed sayings – the earliest of which is said to have become a staple of the basic design around 1910.
 Though the varieties of decorative features are attractive, people mainly buy kangas for the messages that are written on them.
 These messages are often in the form of riddles, metaphors, proverbs, poetic phrases or aphorisms which, as such, make the fashionable kanga fabric a valuable and potent medium of communication.

 I love kanga sayings.
 They’re brilliant, wise, witty, powerful and sometimes just mischievous.
 Mischievous ones tend to be obscure and difficult to interpret.
 Kanga sayings are occasionally specific.
 So if you’re going to buy a kanga as a present for someone, then you must choose one with the appropriate saying.